sunpy/sunpy/docs/guide/acquiring_data/database.rst

 2.3.2 "Clever" Fetching
 ^^^^^^^^^^^^^^^^^^^^^^^

-The method :meth:`Database.fetch` checks if the given query has already been used once to add entries to the database.
+The method `Database.fetch` checks if the given query has already been used once to add entries to the database.
 Otherwise, the query is used to download and add new data.
-The :meth:`Database.fetch` method also accepts an optional keyword argument ``path`` which is passed as-is to :meth:`sunpy.net.vso.VSOClient.fetch` and determines the value of the ``path`` attribute of each entry.
+The `Database.fetch` method also accepts an optional keyword argument ``path`` which is passed as-is to `sunpy.net.vso.VSOClient.fetch` and determines the value of the ``path`` attribute of each entry.

 Note that the number of entries that will be added depends on the total number